jcmartins/proposal/design/583-token-substitution.md

 The only other approach I can see to this problem would be to misuse the `string.Replace` function or the `regexp` package in conjunction with the dynamic package but I'm not even sure that would work.
+Additionally, it would require an enormous amount of work to catch all edge cases that the template package has already considered in their parsing.

 ## Compatibility